Which Types of Proxies Work Best for Amazon

-How We Determined the Best Amazon Proxy Provider
+How We Determined the Best Amazon Proxy Providers

-We then put them to extensive testing by repeatedly connecting to Amazon using 250 connection requests at once.
-We examined the proxy success rate and response time.
+We took 8 established proxy providers.
+We then put them through extensive tests by repeatedly connecting to Amazon using hundreds of connection requests at once.
+We examined the proxy success rate and response time on Amazon.
 We considered the performance results alongside the provider’s features, pricing, and general user experience to make the final decision.

 Why You Need an Amazon Proxy Server